rgbkrk/anode/README.md

 **Local-First Design**: Everything works offline first, syncs when connected.
 Your work is never lost.

 **Modular Kernel System**: Python execution runs in separate processes that can be started per notebook as needed.
+Choose between Node.js or Deno kernels based on your needs.

+**Deno Kernel Benefits**: Superior WebAssembly support for Pyodide, modern APIs, faster startup times, and better security model.

 ## Documentation